vitalitylearning2021/problemSolvingPyCUDA/index.md

 cuda.memcpy_htod(d_x, x)
 ```

-The used method to move data from host to device has been already
-previously mentioned in subsection
-[1.5.1](#fiveDifferentVersionsVersion1).
-It should be noticed that, to
-clearly distinguish host and device variables, the prefix `d_` is
+The used method to move data from host to device has been already previously mentioned in subsection [Version \# 1: using `SourceModule`](#fiveDifferentVersionsVersion1).
+It should be noticed that, to clearly distinguish host and device variables, the prefix `d_` is used.
-used.
 At this point, the `maccormackGPU` function

 ``` python
 d_u = maccormackGPU(d_x, dx, dt, N, M)
 ```

 is invoked.
-The `maccormackGPU` function is the counterpart of the
-function defined in Listing
-[\[macCormackInviscid\]](#macCormackInviscid), with the only difference
-that the input discretization is the one moved on the device and the
-output resides on the device as well.
-The `maccormackGPU` function is
-defined as follows
+The `maccormackGPU` function is the counterpart of the function defined in Listing [8](#macCormackInviscid), with the only difference that the input discretization is the one moved on the device and the output resides on the device as well.
+The `maccormackGPU` function is defined as follows

 ``` python
 def maccormackGPU(d_x, dx, dt, N, M):